buda-base/owl-schema/lang-tags.md

 #### ALA-LC transliteration (all languages)

 [ALA-LC](https://www.loc.gov/catdir/cpso/roman.html) is the only transliteration schema that is documented in some specifications.
+There are two different standards to specify it:

+- the tag standardized in IANA registry: `-alalc97` (ex: `sa-alalc97`)
-We use alaloc as the name for it, using the same name as the [CLDR data](http://unicode.org/repos/cldr/trunk/common/bcp47/transform.xml) ([doc](http://www.unicode.org/reports/tr35/#BCP47_T_Extension), [source](https://www.iana.org/assignments/language-tag-extensions-registry/language-tag-extensions-registry)).
+- the name `alaloc` is used in the [CLDR data](http://unicode.org/repos/cldr/trunk/common/bcp47/transform.xml) ([doc](http://www.unicode.org/reports/tr35/#BCP47_T_Extension), [source](https://www.iana.org/assignments/language-tag-extensions-registry/language-tag-extensions-registry)).
 It seems the way to use the CLDR tag would be by adding the suffix `-t-m0-alaloc` to the language (ex: `sa-t-m0-alaloc`).

 We opened two tickets on the CLDR data to get some transliteration scheme normalized: [EWTS](http://unicode.org/cldr/trac/ticket/10547) and [IAST](http://unicode.org/cldr/trac/ticket/10548).

-The convention BDRC uses is not to use the T extension mechanism, but instead use private tags, so we use `sa-x-alaloc` instead of `sa-t-m0-alaloc`.
+The convention BDRC uses is to use the IANA name.

+#### Phonetic transcription

+TODO

 #### Language mixing